-Article 27 Investment limits
+Investment limits

-1. At least 51% of the UCITS fund's assets must be invested in equities of German issuers.
+1. At least 51% of the UCITS fund's assets must be invested in equities of domestic and foreign issuers.
 Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
-2. The value of securities denominated in a currency other than that of the Federal Republic of Germany shall not exceed 20% of the UCITS fund's assets.

-3. Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
+2. Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
 Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
 Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.